See Matthew Mole, The Kiffness, Fintry and more live at Café Roux this month

-Impending immigration law shake-up could greatly impact foreigners looking to visit, study and live in the country
+Important immigration law updates fo foreigners looking to visit, study and live in the country

-The thinking behind the revision is to update the law to be on par with an international standard, and while nothing has been set in stone just yet, amendments tentatively affect business permit holders, work permit holders, those on spousal visas, those on tourist visas and more.
-If passed, the changes will be the first major adjustments since 2004.
+The rationale behind recent revisions to immigration regulation was to update the law to be on par with international standards, and amendments affect business permit holders, work permit holders, those on spousal visas, those on tourist visas and more.

 - First-time visa applications will need to be made from your home country.
 So this means that you can no longer enter the country on a particular type of visa, like a tourist visa, and apply for a different type of visa, like a work permit, once you are in South Africa.